T1 (classification): Disability groups

 The class includes people with cerebral palsy.
 CP1 to CP4 competitors may compete in the T1 class.
 Tricycles are only eligible to compete in road events, not track ones.

-Cyclists with in this class are required to wear a helmet, with a special color used to designate their class.
+Cyclists within this class are required to wear a helmet, with a special color used to designate their class.
 Male T1 competitors wear black helmets; T1 women wear blue helmets.

 Classification history

 Cycling first became a Paralympic sport at the 1988 Summer Paralympics.
 In September 2006, governance for para-cycling, including the responsibility for classification, passed from the International Paralympic Committee's International Cycling Committee to UCI.

 Becoming classified

 Classification is handled by Union Cycliste Internationale.
 Classification for the UCI Para-Cycling World Championships is completed by at least two classification panels.
 Members of the classification panel must not have a relationship with the cyclist and must not be involved in the World Championships in any other role than as classifier.
 In national competitions, the classification is handled by the national cycling federation.
 Classification often has three components: physical, technical and observation assessment.